 The secondary (Level 2) cache subsystem enhances the performance of the CPU.
-The on-board cache controller allows cache memory to provide an ultra high-speed, 9- or 15-nanosecond buffer between the CPU and conventional (60 or 70ns) RAM.
-Your system can accommodate 0K or 256K of Level 2 cache.
-The single cache slot (labelled Cache Socket) is located next to the CPU.
+The onboard cache controller allows cache memory to provide an ultra high-speed, 12-15-nanosecond buffer between the CPU and conventional (50, 60, or 70ns) RAM.
+Your system can accommodate three cache configurations: 0K, 256K, or 512K of Level 2 cache.
+The single cache slot (labelled CACHE) is located next to the CPU.